It is now a consensus that the classic economic idea of people behaving as rational agents is a nonsense myth.

 When someone shows up and acts without contradiction, we’re amazed.
 When a consultant who's focused on writing writes every day, or when an overweight colleague committed to losing weight exercises regularly, we can’t help but applaud their actions.
 Why is it so difficult to do what we say we’re going to do?

-It's our brain's fault (or, as Steven Pressfield calls it, the resistance).
+It's our brain's fault.
 Every change management consultant knows that we value behavioral stability because:

 That is why we get trapped in what is usually called the "knowledge-action gap": You know what to do, but you can't seem to make yourself do it.